-The Les Turner ALS Research and Patient Center at Northwestern Medicine is a member of the single largest coordinated and collaborative effort to end ALS in the history of the disease – Answer ALS.
+The Les Turner ALS Center at Northwestern Medicine is a member of the single largest coordinated and collaborative effort to end ALS in the history of the disease – Answer ALS.
 The mission of Answer ALS is to build the most comprehensive clinical, genetic, molecular and biochemical assessment of ALS and make the data and research tools freely available to researchers to help bring an end to this disease.

 - Johns Hopkins University

 - Washington University

 “The Center is proud to join Answer ALS in the largest collaborative ALS study ever conducted, thanks to funding from the Les Turner ALS Foundation,” -Senda Ajroud-Driss, MD